jruch/spring-rest-group-example/README.md

-A simple example of using Apache CXF and JAX-RS for REST-ful web services.
+A simple example of using Apache CXF and JAX-RS for REST-ful web services with Oauth2.
 Just a place to hack around, used for some training and discussion on the Kuali Rice team.

 # Running the Project